What To Pack For A 3-Month healthcare Job

 • A book (or Kindle), journal, or something comforting

-Why it matters: After a long drive or flight, you don’t want to dig through boxes just to find a toothbrush or clean shirt.
+Why it matters: After a long drive or flight, you don’t want to dig through suitcases just to find a toothbrush or clean shirt.
 This small step creates calm on day one.

 Personal Wardrobe: For Life Outside the Shift